raymondsamalo/microstack/README.md

 # REDIS
 add  'vm.overcommit_memory = 1' to /etc/sysctl.conf
 and then reboot or run the command 'sysctl vm.overcommit_memory=1' for this to take effect.

+# HUEY
+huey is configured to log to /data/huey folder and able to run any script in /scripts folder